MaxAnderson95/load-balancer-testing-api/README.md

 A REST API written in Python using FastAPI that I use for testing load balancers in my day job.

+## Running

+To run from the command line, simply run `python app\main.py`

+Or run via docker `docker run -it -p 80:80 maxanderson95/lb-testing-api:latest`

 ## Configuration

 You can specify configuration using environment variables.